-- We have engaged with Stonewall, who have delivered Trans Inclusion Training to our staff, and we will be participating in their Workplace Equality Index to assess Pan Macmillan’s achievements and progress on LGBTQ+ equality.
+- We have worked with Stonewall, who have delivered Trans Inclusion Training to our staff and we will be participating in their Workplace Equality Index to assess Pan Macmillan’s achievements and progress on LGBTQ+ equality.

-- Pan Macmillan were the headline sponsors of the 2022 Black British Book Festival.
+- We’re proud to be the headline sponsors of the Black British Book Festival for the second year in a row.
 Founded by Selina Brown, the event aims to demystify the publishing industry and assist in removing barriers for Black authors.
 As part of the programme, Pan Macmillan staff members mentored festival goers, providing advice on how to edit submissions and giving an insight into jobs within the industry.

-We know there is a lot of work to be done at Pan Macmillan, but we are committed to achieving our goals.
-We will continue to update our progress here and will also publish our DEI strategy once it has been developed.
+We are continuously reviewing how we can further our DEI journey: we know there is still a lot of work to be done at Pan Macmillan, but we are committed to Making a Difference.